Cow's milk - infants

 To provide the best diet and nutrition for your infant, the AAP recommends:

-- If possible, you should feed your baby breast milk for the first 6 months of life.
+- If possible, you should feed your baby breast milk for at least the first 6 months of life.

 - You should give your baby only breast milk or iron-fortified formula during the first 12 months of life, not cow's milk.